erikabalarezo/web-app/README.md

 =======
 # Ottawa For Families

-Ottawa For Families is a fun and easy to manage application that allows users to find family oriented  locations or events in Ottawa.
+Ottawa For Families is a fun and easy to manage application that allows users to find family-oriented  locations or events in Ottawa.
 It is oriented to all families with children.
 It is accessible for mobile devices and also desktops.

 Data sources: